rimalsparsha/task_management/README.md

 python manage.py test

-6. Running Tests with Docker Compose :
+6. Running Tests with Docker Compose:

 The test suite runs automatically when starting the application with Docker Compose.